zhanggyb/BlendInt/README.md

 ## Features

 Like Blender, all widgets in BlendInt are drawn in OpenGL context and use the same color schemes.
-But BlendInt is not a copy of Blender interface code, it's totally rewritten and improved with some new
+But BlendInt is totally rewritten and improved with some new technologies:
-technologies:

-- It's based on new OpenGL API (3.3) because the legacy OpenGL APIs were removed.
+- It's based on new OpenGL API (3.3 and later), all widgets are drawn through vertex/fragment/geometry shaders.
+(Legacy OpenGL APIs which are being used in Blender were removed since GL 3.3)
 - It's OOP designed and written by C++, every widget is now a C++ object, you can use the pre-defined Button, Slider, Menu, etc or subclass one of them and customize it easily.